 Graduates of the proposed program could be employed as engineers and engineering managers in support of the electric utility sector, including consulting firms, original equipment manufacturers (OEMs), government agencies, think tanks, and the electric utility companies.

-The total tuition is approximately $31,725.72 for domestic students.
-Part-time Studies courses for international students will carry three times the tuition fee.
-For more information, please visit the International Students page for Part-time Studies section.
+The total tuition is approximately $32,000.00 for domestic students.
+BCIT Flexible Learning (formerly Part-time Studies) courses for international students will carry three times the tuition fee.
+For more information, please review the Tuition for Flexible Learning section of the International Students – Tuition & Fees page.

 Books & supplies

 The approximate cost for recommended textbooks is $800 per semester.